Trial, bond hearing dates set for VW emissions scandal executive in U.S.

 Donnini would not comment after Wednesday's brief hearing.

-Cox also set a bond hearing requested by the defense for March 16.
+Cox also set a bond hearing requested by the defence for March 16.
 Schmidt is being held without bond.

 Schmidt appeared at the hearing in a bright orange jail jumpsuit with "SANILAC COUNTY" printed on back.
 He is being held at a jail in the county north of Detroit.
 The former executive was shackled at the ankles and waist, which a court official said was the policy of the federal courthouse in Detroit.